jasongrimes/fretboardfoundation/_chapters/020-chords/060-minor-harmony.md

 which can lend an air of mystery and sophistication.

-Songs in a minor key use notes and chords derived from the natural minor scale, plus an added leading tone
-(see {% include chapter-link.html slug="minor-scales" %}).
+Songs in a minor key use notes and chords derived from the natural minor scale, plus an added leading tone and adjustments to the sixth and seventh degrees (see {% include chapter-link.html slug="minor-scales" %}).
 Like major keys,
 minor keys are tonical: